NicoElNino - Fotolia

 “HR is struggling to keep up with the level of change under way,” said Fosway’s Wilson.
 “It is struggling to be digital, to be agile, and struggling with demographic changes in the workforce.”

 At the same time, HR departments are getting smaller, with 32% of HR professionals saying they expect HR headcounts to reduce.

 Also, HR professionals say board executives are dissatisfied with how their HR organisations are deploying workforce analytics, the lack of automation to bring on new employees, and the quality of workforce management, recruiting and succession management.

 “Because companies don’t have coherent, joined-up core data, having a big data view that drives workforce decisions is still more an aspiration than a reality,” said Wilson.

-One of the biggest priorities for companies is to improve the way they bring new employees on board, and more than half plan to invest in technology to manage the process over the next two years.
+One of the biggest priorities for companies is to improve the way they bring new employees on board, and more than half to invest in technology to manage the process over the next two years.

 High turnover of staff

 Most companies do not have systems in place for on-boarding, and if they do, they don’t do it efficiently and they don’t do it well, said Wilson.
 This can lead to a high turnover of staff because people do not feel valued.